 - Making decisions.

-Wrong management styles
+Wrong project management styles

 Lone Hero.
 Focused solely on the production of the result.
 He has a lot of work and no time to teach someone and delegate tasks.
 He believes that he can do better only by himself.
-A vacation is a punishment for him, and he doesn’t read between the lines, his subordinates are errand boys, he is not flexible and frequently not intelligent enough.
+A vacation is a punishment for him, and he doesn’t read between the lines, his subordinates are errand boys, and he is not flexible and frequently not intelligent enough.

 Pyromaniac.
 Idea maker.
 Charming, inspiring, enterprising, does not go into details.
 Constantly changes the plan and growth direction.
 Nothing comes beyond his idea.
 He is recruiting those who constantly agree with his opinion and support his ideas.
 He is not interested in an opinion contrary to his own.

 Cheerleader.
 He is engaged only in superficial integration.
 Reveals other people’s problems, but only for his own mercenary needs.
 Dodgy, able to adapt.
-He never says what he thinks until he finds out what everyone around thinks.
+He never says what he thinks until he finds out what everyone around him thinks.
 Hires people a lot like himself — slippery fish.

 Dead stump.
 Friendly and compliant.
-Does not allow changes, opposes the development.
+Does not allow changes, and opposes the development.
 Hires people with the same attitude as his own.
 Strives to save his little world intact.

-How does a perfect project manager look like?
+What does a perfect project manager look like?

 First, you must understand that the ideal manager simply does not exist.
 Many qualities that we all would like to see in a PM are incompatible in one person and contradict each other (for example, “notice the details” and “an eye for the whole picture”).